RaspAP/raspap-docs/docs/index.md

 Our popular [Quick installer](quick.md) and [Docker container](docker.md) create a known-good default configuration in minutes on all current Raspberry Pis with onboard wireless.

 ## Quick start
 Start with a clean install of the [latest release of Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
-Both the 32- and 64-bit release versions are supported.
-The Raspberry Pi OS Desktop distro is currently [unsupported](faq.md#distros).
+Both the 32- and 64-bit release versions are supported, as well as the latest 64-bit Desktop distribution.
+Consult [this FAQ](faq.md#distros) before installing RaspAP in a desktop environment.

 !!! tip "Tip"
     Be sure to use an official power supply with your device.
 Power supply requirements [differ by Raspberry Pi model](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#power-supply).
 Inadequate voltage is the source of many WiFi issues.